 D2N's mission is to improve public health, health and educational opportunities for children in remote Himalayan villages of Nepal and in the greater Detroit area through their communities.

 Dr. Richard Keidan has been travelling to Nepal since 1983.
 Although he initially went to the Himalayas for the mountains and adventure, he soon fell in love with the people populating the villages scattered throughout the mountains.
 The nature of his trips changed in 2009 when he met Namgyal Sherpa, his sirdar (lead guide) on an exploratory trek in the Kanchenjunga Region of Eastern Nepal.
 Namgyal asked Richard to come back to his home district of Khotang to provide medical relief work.
 Richard and Namgyal went on their first fact-finding trip to Khotang in Eastern Nepal in the summer of 2010.
 Richard learned that Khotang was one of the poorest areas in Nepal.
 The district was cut off from roads and communication, without power, without waste management (toilets) and without clean drinking water and had limited access to health care and educational opportunities.

 After seeing the significant needs in this region and the determination of the people, D2N: Detroit2Nepal Foundation was founded in 2010.
 Recognizing similar needs in the Detroit area, D2N created it’s local Detroit arm of the foundation in 2012.
 D2N is a 501 (c) (3), a non-profit organization registered with the Internal Revenue Service.

 D2N provides the tools for people to improve their lives.
-Toilets, bikes, books, schools, medical clinics, electricity, scholarships, libraries, benches, parks, radio and clean water – all represent the opportunity for a better life.
+Toilets, bikes, books, schools, camp, medical clinics, electricity, vegetables, scholarships, libraries, benches, mentors, parks, radio and clean water – all represent the opportunity for a better life.
 To learn about specific projects see the “Initiatives” section on this website.